+'''

 ambari-server restart

+'''

 - 7. After the packages are upgraded and the Ambari Service upgrade is complete, log in to Ambari web UI and start SmartSense service. - 8.
-Since SmartSense 1.3.0 includes two new components, Activity Analyzer and Activity Explorer, you need to add these components to Ambari.
+Skip this step if your current version is 1.3 or higher: Since SmartSense 1.3.0 introduced two new components, Activity Analyzer and Activity Explorer, you need to add these components to Ambari.
 To do this: - a.
 In Ambari web UI, click on Hosts and then navigate to the host on which you want to install the components.